Particular/docs.particular.net/transports/sql/addressing_catalog_3.include.md

  * [Audit queue](/nservicebus/operations/auditing.md#configuring-auditing)
  * [ServiceControl queue](/servicecontrol/plugins/heartbeat.md#configuration-servicecontrol-queue)
  * [Overriding the default routing mechanism](/nservicebus/messaging/send-a-message.md#overriding-the-default-routing)
- * Replies to endpoints using SQL Server transport Version 2 and below
+ * Replies to endpoints using SQL Server transport Version 2 and earlier

 Use the following API to configure the schema for a specific queue: